FrendsPlatform/Frends.PowerShell/Frends.PowerShell.RunScript/README.md

 ![Coverage](https://app-github-custom-badges.azurewebsites.net/Badge?key=FrendsPlatform/Frends.PowerShell/Frends.PowerShell.RunScript|main)

 Run a PowerShell script with parameters, the Task fails when a terminating error is encountered or an error is thrown.
+Tests will change the PowerShell execution policy for the current user as unrestricted.

 ## Installing

-You can install the task via FRENDS UI Task View or you can find the NuGet package from the following NuGet feed
+You can install the task via FRENDS UI Task View or you can find the NuGet package from the following NuGet feed.

 ## Properties